How Much is a Krugerrand Gold Coin Worth?

 In 1980, the Krugerrand was extremely popular, with close to 90% of the world’s coin market comprising the Krugerrand.
 In 1978, when the coin hit its peak, more than 2 million ounces were sold in America and double that quantity in other parts of the world.

-Despite the ban, the Krugerrand was reasonably active in the secondary market consisting of dealers and collectors.
+Despite the ban, the Krugerrand was reasonably active in the secondary market, which consisted of dealers and collectors.
 That spoke volumes about the coin’s popularity within the trading industry.

 Krugerrand: What Is It Worth?